 A personal guarantee is an unsecured, written promise from the business owner pledging personal payment on the loan in the event the business itself would not be able to make payments.
 A personal guarantee might also be required from key company personnel – those without whom the business would not be able to operate.

 - Limited Personal Guarantees: Limited personal guarantees set a dollar limit on what can be collected from the borrower in the event the company defaults on the loan.
-This is often used when multiple business partners take out a loan for the company together.
-The Small Business Administration (SBA) currently requires that all loans it guarantees are personally guaranteed by anyone with a 20% or greater ownership stake in the business.
+This type of guarantee is often used when multiple business partners take out a loan for the company together.
+The Small Business Administration (SBA) currently requires that all loans are personally guaranteed by anyone with a 20% or greater ownership stake in the business.
 As with an unlimited personal guarantee, the creditor has the right to collect against the guarantee without attempting to collect against the company.

-Before you make a final decision about your business loan, consult with your business banker to help ensure you’re making the most practical decision for both your personal finances and the long-term success of your business.
+Before you make a final decision about your business loan, be sure to consult with your business banker about all of your financing options.
+An honest conversation will help ensure you’re making the most practical decision for both your personal finances and the long-term success of your business.